 6-month followup to 12-month followup

-Change in the adoption of practices learned in the training intervention at 12-month followup
+Change in the Adoption of Practices Learned in the Training Intervention at 12-month Followup

-Time Frame: 6-month to 12-month followup
+Time Frame: Baseline, Post-training, 6-month to 12-month followup

 A self-report survey measuring whether, and the extent to which, provider participants used the practices they learned in the training intervention.
 The survey is currently being developed and will be adapted based on the Pachankis et al. (2022) measure Providers' Familiarity With and Use of LGBTQ-affirmative CBT Skills.
 The survey will be administered at the 6- and 12 month followups to see the change over time.
+Scores are calculated using mean scores for values 0-4 with higher numbers indicating more of the use of the practice (i.e., (0) Not at all, (4) Very much)

-6-month to 12-month followup
+Baseline, Post-training, 6-month to 12-month followup

 Time Frame: up to the 12-month followup